 The popup windows is a floating container that appears on top of the current activity.
 Layout for PopUp Below is the layout for the popup window.
 Layout for Activity Create another layout for the activity activity_main.xml Implementation The activity which implements the popup.

 Hi all, Today I will show you how you can implement Client-Server architecture in an Android environment.
 What is a socket?
-An interface between application and network The application creates a socket The socket type dictates the style of communication reliable vs. best effort connection-oriented vs. connectionless Once configured the application can pass data to… Read More »
+A socket is an interface between application and network.
+The socket type dictates the style of communication reliable vs. best effort connection-oriented vs. connectionless.
+Once configured the application can pass data to the socket for network transmission… Read More »